-Betting on currency direction in this manner is considered speculative investing because the investor essentially bets another investor that one currency will go up or down relative to another.
-Stock investments can also be considered speculative, although this term is typically reserved for investing in high-risk securities such as penny stocks.
+Betting on currency direction is considered speculative investing because the investor essentially bets another investor that one currency will go up or down relative to another.
+Stock investments can also be regarded as speculative, although this term is typically reserved for investing in high-risk securities such as penny stocks.

 Systematic momentum strategies often incorporate forex as a diversifying, positive-expectancy return stream.

 Another purpose of forex investing is to hedge an existing financial position.
 Say you are a U.S investor that owns an investment in a French company denominated in euros.
-The value of that investment would be directly affected by the value of the euro.
+The value of that investment would be directly affected by the euro’s value.
 To protect against an adverse movement in the euro, you may establish a dollar/euro forex position that would benefit from a fall in the euro.
 This position would help offset the loss from a decline in the euro.
-This protection is called forex hedging, and is another reason why an investor may enter the foreign currency market.
+This protection is called forex hedging and is another reason an investor may enter the foreign currency market.

-Stocks are bought and sold at major exchanges such as the New York Stock Exchange (NYSE), the world’s largest stock exchange located on famous Wall Street in lower Manhattan.
-There are similar stock exchanges around the world, including the London Stock Exchange, Toronto Stock Exchange, and the Australian Securities Exchange.
+Stocks are bought and sold at significant exchanges such as the New York Stock Exchange (NYSE), the world’s largest stock exchange located on famous Wall Street in lower Manhattan.
+There are similar stock exchanges worldwide, including the London Stock Exchange, Toronto Stock Exchange, and the Australian Securities Exchange.
 It is here that the nuts and bolts of stock trading get done.

-While investors can buy and sell stocks from the comfort of their living room, ultimately, a stock trade must go through one of the physical exchanges.
-These official exchanges provide a level of safety to the investor because they supervise the stock trading process to ensure that order execution is fair and in an orderly fashion.
+While investors can buy and sell stocks from the comfort of their living room, a stock trade must go through one of the physical exchanges.
+These official exchanges provide a level of safety to the investor because they supervise the stock trading process to ensure that order execution is fair and orderly.
 Investors get to see a record of the transactions made in a company’s stock through trading logs known as order books.

-On the other hand, foreign currency trading takes place in an off-exchange or over-the-counter (OTC) market.
+On the other hand, foreign currency trading occurs in an off-exchange or over-the-counter (OTC) market.
 Not unlike over-the-counter medicines, forex is exchanged directly between two parties without the need for special permission or oversight.
 There is not an entity that supervises the buying and selling of currencies.
-Forex transactions are performed through digital sites in a private manner between a buyer and a seller.
-As such, there is a higher risk that one of these people will not hold up their end of the bargain, also known as counterparty risk.
+Forex transactions are performed through digital sites privately between a buyer and a seller.
+There is a higher risk that one of these people will not hold up their end of the bargain, also known as counterparty risk.
 This risk is the chance that a forex trader may default on their contractual obligation.

 Another key difference between stocks and forex is trading availability.
 The world’s major stock exchanges set their daily trading hours that are usually nine hours in duration.
 The regular session of the NYSE goes from 9:30 am EST to 4:00 pm EST. After-hours trading takes place from 8:00 am to 9:30 am and 4:00 pm to 5:00 pm.
 A stock trader in the U.S. generally trades within these hours and takes nights, weekends, and holidays off to recover (especially in the current market environment).

-Forex trading, on the other hand, is available 24 hours a day.
+On the other hand, Forex trading is available 24 hours a day.
 This availability is because the global currency demand is continuous.
 Many multinational businesses operate around the clock and need to access foreign currencies.
 Forex trades happen around the clock on the OTC market.

 The second reason stocks require more money is due to volatility.
 Stock prices and stock portfolio values fluctuate more daily.

-There is a lower capital requirement involved with forex as the market is much less volatile, and this is what appeals to many new investors.
+There is a lower capital requirement involved with forex as the market is much less volatile, which appeals to many new investors.

-Forex offers a way to become involved in the capital markets without needing as much capital when compared to stocks, but it also contains some additional risks.
+Forex offers a way to become involved in the capital markets without needing as much capital as stocks, but it also contains some additional risks.

-More seasoned forex investors often take on debt as leverage to try to multiply their gains.
+More seasoned forex investors often take on debt as leverage to multiply their gains.
 This leveraging can create significant risk.
-If leveraged currency bets go in the wrong direction, losses can mount rapidly and eat away at the initial capital investment.
+If leveraged currency bets go wrong, losses can mount rapidly and eat away at the initial capital investment.
 On the flipside, outsized gains can be achieved if forex trades are executed successfully with leverage.

-Leverage refers to the ability to establish a position in an asset that exceeds the amount of an account’s capital by borrowing money.
+Leverage refers to establishing a position in an asset that exceeds the amount of an account’s capital by borrowing money.
 More commonly called margin trading, a broker may offer an investor the opportunity to place trades at a certain multiple of their account size.
-For example, a trader with a $10,000 account that has 50:1 leverage can put up to $500,000 worth of trades.
+For example, a trader with a 10,000 account with 50:1 leverage can put up to 500,000 worth of trades.
 Of course, the account owner remains on the hook for the money borrowed to trade.

 Forex traders can be very dependent on leverage.
-This is because, compared to stocks, foreign currency prices simply don’t move that much.
+This is because, compared to stocks, foreign currency prices don’t move that much.
 A one-day move of 0.5% can be a lot in the foreign currency.
-It is not uncommon that a foreign currency budges less than $0.001 throughout an entire trading day.
-Forex traders, therefore, employ leverage to increase the power of their trade to account for the limited fluctuation in currency prices.
+It is not uncommon for a foreign currency to budge less than $0.001 throughout an entire trading day.
+Forex traders, therefore, employ leverage to increase their trade power to account for the limited fluctuation in currency prices.

 Leverage still very much exists in the stock market, but as stock prices are more volatile, it is relied on to a lesser extent.
-Brokerages tend to offer lower margin ratios, usually closer to 2:1, on stock market trading.
+Brokerages tend to offer lower margin ratios in stock market trading, usually closer to 2:1.

 In the world of investing, we often hear the term spread.
-This is not referring to the buffet in the advisor’s break room, but rather the difference between the bid and ask price of a financial security.
-The ask price is how much a buyer is willing to pay for the asset.
+This is not referring to the buffet in the advisor’s break room but rather the difference between the bid and ask price of a financial security.
+The asking price is how much a buyer is willing to pay for the asset.
 The bid price is how much a seller requires to part with it.

 A distinguishing characteristic of forex instruments is their small spreads.
 This relates to the massive size of the forex market and its high level of liquidity.

-Although the lower capital requirement feature makes it easier to get started in forex trading, finding a brokerage that offers this service can be a challenge.
+Although the lower capital requirement feature makes it easier to get started in forex trading, finding a brokerage that offers this service can be challenging.
 Virtually every U.S. brokerage house offers stock trading through the NYSE and Nasdaq.
 But they do not all offer forex trading.
-Investors interested in just stock trading have plenty of suitable platforms to choose from, but the choices are more limited for forex trading.
+Investors interested in just stock trading have plenty of suitable platforms, but the choices are more limited for forex trading.

-Some providers do offer both for those not interested in using multiple trading platforms.
+Some providers offer both for those not interested in using multiple trading platforms.

-For some of us, having many investment choices is a desirable trait of a financial market.
+Having many investment choices is a desirable trait of a financial market for some of us.
 For others, this can be overwhelming, and a limited investment menu is considered easier to navigate.

 Stock trading platforms have access to thousands of stocks.
 As most submit trades through both the NYSE and NASDAQ, this gives stock traders more than 5,000 shares to choose from.
-Throw in exchange-traded funds (ETFs), and American Depository Receipts (ADRs), and the choices are even greater.
+Throw in exchange-traded funds (ETFs) and American Depository Receipts (ADRs), and the choices are even more significant.

-Those that prefer a smaller menu of investment options may gravitate to the forex market.
+Those who prefer a smaller investment options menu may gravitate to the forex market.
 Many brokerages offer forex trading as an add-on feature focused on the major currencies.
-This includes the world’s most traded currencies – the U.S. dollar (USD), Canadian dollar (CAD), euro (EUR), British pound (GBP), Swiss franc (CHF), Japanese yen (JPY) Australian dollar (AUD), and New Zealand dollar (NZD).
+This includes the world’s most traded currencies — the U.S. dollar (USD), Canadian dollar (CAD), euro (EUR), British pound (GBP), Swiss franc (CHF), Japanese yen (JPY), Australian dollar (AUD), and New Zealand dollar (NZD).
 Platforms like forex.com offer trading in several more foreign currency pairs.

 Even though forex trading takes place outside of the traditional exchange environment, as with stocks, trades get executed through brokerage companies.
 Brokers buy and sell various securities on behalf of the investor for a small fee, although most brokerage platforms have recently adopted zero commission trading policies.

-Both stock stock and foreign currency prices can be affected by the same macroeconomic forces.
+The same macroeconomic forces can affect stock and foreign currency prices.
 Geopolitical events, economic data releases, and similar broad market factors can affect the perceived stability of entire countries.
-This is turn affects the perceived value of individual currencies and individual companies that have exposure to various national economic and political issues.
+This affects the perceived value of individual currencies and companies that have exposure to various national economic and political issues.

 Many stock and forex traders attempt to profit from their activities using technical analysis to time their entries and exits.
-Technical analysis is the study of price and volume patterns in financial securities to determine when to buy and sell.
+Technical analysis studies price and volume patterns in financial securities to determine when to buy and sell.